 Current Trail Conditions

-- Sucker River Trailhead and Fox Farm Road Trailhead are affected by a road bridge construction project.
-You can access Sucker River Trailhead from the Duluth area (via Pequaywan Lake Road to Fox Farm Road) and you can access Fox Farm Trailhead from the Two Harbors area, but a road bridge in between those trailheads is out.
+- Sucker River Trailhead and Fox Farm Road Trailhead are affected by a road bridge construction project between the two trailheads.
+You can access Sucker River Trailhead from the Duluth area (via Pequaywan Lake Road to Fox Farm Road) and you can access Fox Farm Trailhead from the Two Harbors area.
 September 1 is an anticipated re-opening.

 - Beaver Bay Trailhead will remain open but will be impacted by County Road 4/Lax Lake Road construction.
-The road will be open to the trailhead during construction but going will be slow as traffic may be reduced to one-lane.
+The road will be open to the trailhead during construction but it may be one lane traffic only.

 - Lutsen Mountains Recreation Area Trailhead: Due to bridge construction, there will be no vehicle access to the SHT trailhead at Lutsen Mountains from May through mid-August.